aryankashyap7/CheatSheets-for-Developers/CheatSheets/cpp-stl-cheatsheet.md

     //This function returns number of 1-bits of x. x is unsigned int and like previous function this function with suffix 'l' gets
     //a unsigned long argument and with suffix 'll' gets a unsigned long long argument.
 If x == 0, returns an undefined value. e.g. __builtin_popcount(14) = 3 because 14 is '...
 111 0' and has three 1-bits.

+    __builtin_parity(x)
+    //This function returns 1 if number of 1-bits of x is odd, otherwise returns 0. x is unsigned int and like previous function

+    binary_search(arr, arr + n, key)
+    // This function returns true if key is present in arr[0..n-1].
+Else it returns false.It is a built-in function for binary search in C++.

+    lower_bound(arr, arr + n, key)
+    // This function returns an iterator pointing to the first element in the range [first,last) which has a value not less than ‘val’.

+    upper_bound(arr, arr + n, key)
+    // This function returns an iterator pointing to the first element in the range [first,last) which has a value greater than ‘val’.

+    next_permutation(arr, arr + n)
+    // This function returns true if the next permutation of the sequence is possible.
+Else it returns false.
+It is a built-in function for next permutation in C++.

+    prev_permutation(arr, arr + n)
+    // This function returns true if the previous permutation of the sequence is possible.
+Else it returns false.
+It is a built-in function for previous permutation in C++.

 ```

 **[🔼Back to Top](#table-of-contents)**